LindsayHill/LindsayHill.github.io/_posts/2016-09-13-stop-using-mobiles-for-conference-calls.markdown

 This isn’t just about people with hearing loss either.
 Anyone who has to spend a lot of time on the phone will benefit from better audio quality.
 It’s like civilised countries using clear distinguishing features on their currency: people with limited eyesight really need it, but we all benefit.

 ## Conferencing systems & clients

 All modern conferencing systems support VoIP, and have iOS and Android clients.
 There is no excuse for (A) Not allowing VoIP with your conferencing system, or (B) Dialling in use mobile/PSTN.
 I have a proper audio setup, but if you dial in to a conference call, I get lowered to your level.
 I understand that you might not be in the office - that’s OK: Use the client on your phone.

 {% include note.html content="There’s a special place in hell reserved for those companies that do not enable VoIP with WebEx. very large Silicon Valley companies fall into this bucket.
 This is a disgrace.
 You should be ashamed of yourself, trying to save a few pennies by forcing people to dial in.
 It is 2016, you have vast campuses in Palo Alto, and while your long-term outlook may not be rosy, I know you’re not losing money right now." %}

 ## No VoIP option?
 Don’t invite me

 Please don’t invite me to meetings where your system doesn’t support VoIP, or you’re planning on dialling into an audio bridge using a mobile phone.
 Get a headset, and get a proper Internet connection.
 Fix your WebEX configuration if you don’t allow VoIP.

 I’m sure your product is great, but if I get a headache trying to hear you, I’m not interested.

+## More Info on Helping Hard-of-Hearing People

+It's not just about conference calls.
+There's a lot of things you can do to homes and offices to make things easier for people with hearing loss.
+The good news?
+Like curb cuts, these things also help people with 'normal' hearing levels.

+Check out [this page](https://www.yourathometeam.com/deaf-or-hard-of-hearing-home-improvements/) for a wealth of information about modifications you can make.